nasa/harmony-gdal-adapter/README.md

 ```bash
 bin/run-test
 ```
-The `run-test` script mounts `test-reports` and `coverage` directories and run the test script `tests/run_tests.sh` inside of a docker test container.
+The `run-test` script mounts `test-reports` and `coverage` directories and run the test script `tests/run_tests.sh` inside of a Docker test container.

 ## Test Locally